i2bc/bioinfo-essentials/README.md

 # Bioinfo Essentials @ I2BC

-Everything you need to know while working as bioinformatician in an I2BC team: documentations, short videos, Twitter feeds, etc.
+Everything you need to know while working as a bioinformatician at I2BC: documentations, short videos, Twitter feeds, etc.

 ## TOOLS EVERY BIOINFORMATICIAN SHOULD KNOW